 I recently discovered a considerable, if old-fashioned, pleasure: spending an evening reading an entire Agatha Christie novel.
 I’d always heard that Murder on the Orient Express had been intended as a single evening’s entertainment, but I’d always read Mrs. Christie (somehow that suits her more than “Dame Agatha”) the way I suppose most people read her: a few chapters here, a few chapters there…and you’re done with the book in a week or so.

-Stretched out to 250-odd generously leaded pages in the Harper/Collins editions, Mrs. Christie’s novels take perhaps four hours to read, and send you off to bed around Midnight thoroughly satisfied with the solution to the murder of the corpse you’d discovered three hours previously.
-Not every solution in every novel is brilliant, but you cannot fault Mrs. Christie for dangling loose ends.
-Her plots are always very tidily sewn up, and you aren’t going to find yourself unable to fall asleep because of some nagging unresolved detail.
-(You see here also the pitfalls of reading a mystery in fits and bursts: you may be kept awake trying to figure out the identity of the murderer.)
+Stretched out to 250-odd generously leaded pages in the Harper/Collins editions, Mrs. Christie’s novels take perhaps four hours to read, and send you off to bed around midnight thoroughly satisfied with the solution to the murder of the corpse you’d discovered three hours previously.
+Not every solution in every novel is brilliant, but I can’t think of one that isn’t satisfying.
+The odd loose end notwithstanding, Mrs. Christie’s plots are usually tidily sewn up, and you aren’t going to find yourself unable to fall asleep because of some nagging unresolved detail.
 Indeed, the dénouement of a skillfully plotted (and Mrs. Christie’s plots are always skillful) mystery novel should induce sleep restful enough to compensate for the extra half-hour you had to stay up to finish the book.

 So you can get the book for under a buck for your Kindle.
 Kindle, Schmindle.
 Not knowing (let alone feeling) how much is left to go sucks a good deal of the fun and excitement from the mystery-reading experience.
 Mrs. Christie, remember, fully expected you to be holding the book while you were reading it.